 Parent Educator: Plan, prepare and conduct home visitations to at-risk families to provide age-appropriate parenting education and coaching.
 Conduct ongoing assessment of family strengths, needs and resources.
-Utilize evidence-based materials from the Positive Parenting Program.
+Utilize evidence-based materials from the Positive Parenting Program (Triple P).

 Bachelor’s Degree required, with two years experience with at-risk children and families preferred.
 Knowledge about culturally sensitive positive parenting skills.
 Knowledge of age-appropriate child and adolescent development.
 Ability to role play and model parent child interaction.
 Demonstrated problem-solving, written and verbal communication skills.
 Computer literacy required.